New

 Shreeja Ray

-There is a chance that taxpayers will make mistakes when filling their returns, and the appropriate GST error codes are shown on the screen.
-In order to address this issue, we developed the GSTR 1 JSON error code.
-In this article, we'll also give you the fixes for these issues and their error codes.
+There is always a possibility that taxpayers will inadvertently make errors when filling out their returns, with the appropriate GST fault codes appearing on the screen.
+To address this, we developed the GSTR 1 JSON fault code.
+In this article, I'll explain these issues, their error codes, and their fixes.

-Additionally, these issues are especially relevant to the JSON format and are listed in the ZIP file from the GST portal.
+Furthermore, these glitches specifically relate to the JSON format, being documented in the ZIP file accessible via the GST portal.

 Error Explanation: